-You can buy this adjustable razor in Amazon for less than $60.
-And it’ll be eligible to their free 2-day shipping if you join Prime.
+You can buy this adjustable razor in Amazon.
+And it’ll be eligible for their free 2-day shipping if you join Prime.

 This adjustable razor by Merkur is a favorite by a lot of experienced wet shavers because of the versatility it brings to the table.
-It has 5 adjustable shaving that go from mild to very aggressive, this allows them to get a close or a relaxing shave as they’d like.
+It has 5 adjustable settings that range from mild to very aggressive, this allows them to get a close or a relaxing shave as they’d like.

-Among all the adjustable razors in the market, this is mechanically the simplest so it bodes will in terms of longevity, just make sure to clean it thoroughly at least once a week.
+Among all the adjustable razors in the market, this is mechanically the simplest, so it bodes well in terms of longevity, just make sure to clean it thoroughly at least once a week.

 Beginners may want to stay away from this because of the learning curved involved.
-But this is a great investment for those who’ve mastered the proper technique.
+But this is an excellent investment for those who’ve mastered the proper technique.

 Since you can control blade exposure, you can shave aggressive or mild depending on the need.